emann615/Nessus-Essentials-Lab/README.md

 19. Copy and save the local URL for Nessus so it is easy to access in the future.
     * **Nessus URL:**  https://localhost:8834/#

-### Part 3: Find the IP address of the Domain Controller
+### Part 3: Find the IP Address of the Domain Controller

 1. Go to the **DC** virtual machine, and log in.
 2. Click **Start**, and type cmd.